drwiner/vaadin-fundamentals/README.md

 # Vaadin Tutorial Solutions for Vaadin 22

-This project is the solutions to the Vaadin 14 tutorials adapted to run in Vaadin 22 environment.
+This project is the solutions to the Vaadin 14 tutorials adapted to run in Vaadin 22 environment, then pushed to Google Cloud Platform

 Using Spring, then do `mvn spring-boot:run`